How to pay Corporation Tax: A guide to rates & deadlines12 Jun 2021

 Corporation Tax is payable by all limited businesses trading in the UK and registered with Companies House, even if some of their income comes from trading abroad.

 As well as registered companies, self-employed people trading as limited companies must pay the tax.
-However, new rules under HMRC’s IR35 apply from April 2021, so it’s important to check your employment and taxation status if you fall into this category.
+However, new rules under HMRC’s IR35 apply, so it’s important to check your employment and taxation status if you fall into this category.

 The tax also applies if your company isn’t based in the UK but has branches or offices in the UK.
 In that case, your business only pays tax on taxable profits arising from your UK operations.